978-1-4868-8305-9 English HTML - Ontario Population Projections, 2023-2051

 The current age structure of each region has a strong influence on projected regional births and deaths.
 A region with a higher share of its current population in older age groups will likely experience more deaths in the future than a region of comparable size with a younger population.
 Similarly, a region with a large share of young adults in its population is expected to see more births than a region of similar size with an older age structure.
 Also, since migration rates vary by age, the age structure of a region or census division will have an impact on the migration of its population.

-Due to the general aging of the population, most census divisions in Ontario were experiencing negative natural increase, where deaths exceed births, even period before the pandemic.
+Due to the general aging of the population, most census divisions in Ontario (31 out of 49) were experiencing negative natural increase in 2022–23, where deaths exceeded births.
 This is projected to continue over the projection period.
-Although they represent a majority, the combined population of the 29 census divisions with negative natural increase by 2046 will account for only 18 per cent of Ontario’s.
+Although they will continue represent a majority of census divisions, the combined population of the 37 census divisions with negative natural increase by 2051 will account for only 36 per cent of Ontario’s population.

 Many census divisions in Ontario where natural increase previously was the main or even sole contributor to population growth have already started to see their population growth slow.
 This trend is projected to continue as the population ages further.